 WA’s Cross Country Marathon Season

 Earlier this year I entered a couple of the cross country races in Western Australia to challenge and also skill up on the mountain bike.
 Well, I had ‘way too much’ fun along those enduring rides which is why I ended up sticking around completing the season of the WA XCM State Series.
 In hindsight it was a fairly epic year on the mountain bike, 7 months and six events through some wonderful West Australian landscape, discovering new trails to ride and a pub in every town.
+The series bought together a number of unique long distance races.
 Meeting other people who were just as bike crazy for enjoying those long rides was probably the stand out aspect of the season, behind actually being able to conquer a 70 km ride by the end of the season.
 Happy times!

 The great thing I thought about the WA XCM State Series was it could be a competitive race or simply an adventure in bush and forest with mates or even a solo effort – your choice.
 During the rounds there were all sorts of antics; instances of hiking the bike up a steep hill whilst singing ACDC’s ‘it’s a long way to the top’, having a hands off the handle bar game with another rider, laughing at the sight of yet another hill with more riders and hatching a plan with a group and sticking together to the finish line, fist bumping at the end.
 After the races at event village, tales were told.
 Descents on fast trails were described and that one big hill never forgotten.